openHPI/TeachingTeamGuidelines/docs/courseadministration/learningobjectives.md

 # Learning Objectives

 This is a new feature that openHPI team is currently working on to implement.
-This feature will allow the participant to set their preferred learning objectives and plan accordingly for an enrolled course.
+The feature will allow the participants to set their preferred learning objectives and plan accordingly for an enrolled course.
-At the moment, it is still in the beta phase and have not been implemented thorughout all the courses on openHPI platform.
-Participants can ignore if they do not desire to set an objective.
+At the moment, the feature is in beta and has only been activated for selected courses on the openHPI platform.
+Setting a personal learning objective is optional.
+Participants can skip this step if they are not interested.

-Learning objective option can be accessed from the **`Progress`** page as shown below:
+When activated, the learning objective option can be accessed from the course's **`Progress`** page as shown below:

 ![Learning objective](../img/features/itemtypes/learning_objective1.png)
 *Fig. Select the learning objective to set your options*